Five Coronavirus Treatments In Development

 From the earliest days on the pandemic, researchers have focused on monoclonal antibodies as a potential treatment.
 There are dozens of groups working on making versions of monoclonal antibodies.
 The first to begin studies in humans is one developed by the Canadian biotech company AbCellera and the pharmaceutical company Eli Lilly.

 A second drug based on monoclonal antibodies begins trials in humans today.
-The drug is actually a cocktail of two monoclonal antibodies.
-It's made by the pharmaceutical company Regeneron.
+The drug is actually a cocktail of two monoclonal antibodies, made by the pharmaceutical company Regeneron.

 In a forthcoming paper in the journal Science, company scientists show the cocktail approach can reduce the chance the virus will develop resistance to the drug.

-The new drug will be tested both as a treatment for patients with both mild and severe COVID-19 disease, and as a way to prevent people at high risk of getting infected with the coronavirus from developing disease.
+The new drug will be tested both as a treatment for patients with both mild and severe COVID-19 disease, and as a way to prevent people at high risk of getting infected with the coronavirus from developing the disease.

 Immune modulators

-One of the features of the coronavirus that makes it so devastating to human health is its ability to send some's immune system into overdrive.
+One of the features of the coronavirus that makes it so devastating to human health is its ability to send someone's immune system into overdrive.

-Inflammation is a result of the immune system's own efforts to fight off a disease.
-But if that inflammation runs out of control, it can cause severe damage.
-In the case of COVID-19, that damage is frequently to the lungs, making it hard for a patient to breath.
+Inflammation is a result of the immune system's own efforts to fight off a disease but if that inflammation runs out of control, it can cause severe damage.
+In the case of COVID-19, that damage is frequently to the lungs, making it hard for a patient to breathe.

 There are a variety to drugs already on the market that can be used to tamp down the immune response, and there are existing several drugs being tested on patients with COVID-19.
-The problem with these drugs is they suppress someone's immune system, so they may reduce someone's ability to fight off the virus, thereby making the viral infection worse.
+The problem with these drugs is they suppress the immune system, so they may reduce someone's ability to fight off the virus, thereby making the viral infection worse.
 Clinicians say it will take time to learn when and how much of these drugs to use to be of most help to patients.

 The future